namanchhaparia06/face-recognition/README.md

-# face-recognition using Siamese Network
+# Face Recognintion using Siamese Network trained by Evolutionary Algorithms